Muddanak/cli_calculator/README.md

 # cli_calculator
-A command line calculator in Rust as I learn the language Rust version 2021
+A command line calculator in Rust as I learn the ins and outs of the language

+Rust version 2021

+This is just an example for me to see where I started and where I go in as I progress.

-# Ideas
+# Idea
 Basically make it so it can take in things like 1 + 2 + 3 + (4 * 5) and make it handle it.
 I've done this before a long, long time ago in C/C++ but now I'm just trying to remember how I did it back then and translate it into Rust.

 # Usage